 Question Management response What arrangements does the Authority have in place to identify, evaluate and account for litigation or claims?
-The Monitoring Officer, s151 Officer and Director of Resources identify and evaluate the impact of litigation and claims which are then recorded as expenditure as a provision or disclosed as a contingent liability in the financial statements.
+The Strategic Enabler of Finance & Resources is advised of any outstanding litigation claims that would have a material impact on the accounts.
 Is there any actual or potential litigation or claims that would affect the financial statements?
-None noted Have there been any reports from other regulatory bodies, such as HM Revenues and Customs which indicate non- compliance?
-None noted
+None noted.
+Have there been any reports from other regulatory bodies, such as HM Revenues and Customs which indicate non-compliance?
+110110 1101001